codeigniter4/shield/docs/quickstart.md

 ### Responding to Magic Link Logins

-Magic Link logins allow a user that has forgotten their password that have an email sent with a unique login link that will provide a one-time login for them.
+Magic Link logins allow a user that has forgotten their password to have an email sent with a unique, one-time login link.
 Once they've logged in you can decide how to respond.
-In some cases, you might want to redirect them to a special page where the must choose a new password.
-In other cases, you might simply want to display a one-time message prompting them to go to their account page and choose a new password there.
+In some cases, you might want to redirect them to a special page where they must choose a new password.
+In other cases, you might simply want to display a one-time message prompting them to go to their account page and choose a new password.

 #### Session Notification